jkroepke/openvpn-auth-oauth2/docs/Providers.md

 # Providers

-This pages documents the setup at the OIDC provider.
+This page documents the setup at the OIDC provider.

 ## Azure AD

 ### Register an app with AAD

 1. Login as admin into tenant
-2. Open [App registrations](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) in Azure AD admin center
+2. Open [App registrations](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/RegisteredApps) in an Azure AD admin center
 3. Click new registration
-4. Pick a name, chose a "Supported account types"-option.
-Leave the default value, if you are not sure.
+4. Pick a name, choose a "Supported account types"-option.
+Leave the default value if you are not sure.
 5. For redirect uri, choice Web and enter the public endpoint of `openvpn-auth-oauth2`, for example `https://openvpn-auth-oauth2.example.com/oauth2/callback`.
 6. Click register.
 7. Copy the tenant-id and client-id.
-You need the both as configuration option for `openvpn-auth-oauth2`.
+You need it both as configuration option for `openvpn-auth-oauth2`.
 8. After creation, select `Certificates & secrets` on the left side.
 9. Select the tab `Client secrets` and create a new client secret.
 10. Copy the client-secret.
-Need it as configuration option for `openvpn-auth-oauth2`.
+Need it as a configuration option for `openvpn-auth-oauth2`.
 11. Then, select Token configuration on the left side.
 12. Add optional claim
-13. On the right panel, select `ID` as token type
+13. On the right panel, select `ID` as a token type
 14. Select `ipaddr` from the list of claims.
 15. Select Add.